 The Operating Budget of the OSGG is approved by Parliament and the OSGG is therefore accountable to Parliament for its expenditures.
 These expenditures are made public through the Public Accounts process at the end of every year.

 We are proud of the work we do and strive for excellence.
 Our culture is deeply rooted in a long-standing tradition of service.
 We welcome members of the Royal family, heads of State, dignitaries and Canadians from all walks of life, all under the same roof.
 We work closely with the various levels of government, not-for-profit organizations and communities across the country to connect with Canadians and fulfill our mission.
 This collaboration enriches our work and gives our employees an even greater sense of purpose and accomplishment.

 Our Vision and Mission

 Our Office is responsible for supporting the governor general in fulfilling the constitutional, State, ceremonial and other responsibilities of the position.

 Our vision is to connect, honour and inspire Canadians.

-Our mission is to support the governor general as The Queen’s representative in Canada and to serve Canadians.
+Our mission is to support the governor general as The King’s representative in Canada and to serve Canadians.